 AACC is building the Clauson Center to provide solutions to address the growing need for skilled trade workers in our community and help more people successfully establish themselves in rewarding careers.
 Skilled trade positions have been identified as the most difficult positions for employers to fill in the United States according to recent research.

 Programs at AACC’s Clauson Center for Innovation and Skilled Trades will support the development of those with talent and abilities to excel in these fields.
-AACC plans to launch six inaugural programs when the Clauson Center opens: electrical, forklift operator, HVAC, plumbing, welding and general contracting.
+AACC plans to launch six inaugural programs when the Clauson Center opens: electrical, forklift operator, HVAC, plumbing, welding and finished carpentry.

 The 12,000 square foot building will be designed to accommodate dynamic programming that adapts to job market demands.
 If sufficient demand exists to expand the facility, the building could be expanded to reach 36,000 square feet.